Sdcrouse/periodic-table-cli-gem/README.md

 ## Code of Conduct

-Everyone interacting in the PeriodicTable project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Sdcrouse/periodic-table-cli-gem).
+Everyone interacting in the PeriodicTable project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct (see the CODE_OF_CONDUCT.md file for more information).